 Lunch offers a raw bar, pizza, salads and burgers, but also items like Grilled Bacon, Peter Lugar style with whole grain mustard, Street Style Shawarma Tacos with rotisserie lamb and veal, cilantro tahini and amba sauce and a Stuffed Goat Cheese Lamb Burger with shaved cucumber and roasted red bell peppers.

 This is a serious wine list for serious wine drinkers constructed by someone who knows their wine.
-Rex Hill Reserve Pinot Noir “Shea Vineyards” is just one example.
 It has won the Wine Spectator Award of Excellence.
 It is a bit pricey, but there are also plenty of choices under $100.
+The wine list is worth the visit alone.

 Weekend entertainment through the season.